baylonp/Tyre-Anomaly-Detection/README.md

 Ideally, you would want to have 1 in PredictedGood-TrueGood and 1 in PredictedDefective-TrueDefective

-The code for the confusion matrix is provided, but it all resort to this:
+The code for the confusion matrix is provided, but it all resorts to this:

 ```